 Over 230 years later, Moses Brown School is still fulfilling that vision.

 At Moses Brown, 111 faculty members serve roughly 775 boys and girls ages 3-18, with a student-to-teacher ratio of 8:1.
-With $4 million awarded annually in need-based financial aid, roughly one quarter of students receive some kind of financial support from the school.
+With more than $5 million awarded annually in need-based financial aid, roughly one third of students receive some kind of financial support from the school.
 They enjoy 33 wooded acres in urban Providence, as well as an additional 20 acres of athletic fields in nearby Rehoboth, Mass.
 And with 25% of our student body being people of color, our community matches the demographics of our drawing area.

 To view the 2019-20 major dates calendar click here.